Jason Isaacs

 In August 2020, Isaacs gave a candid interview to The Big Issue in which he spoke openly about his alcohol and drug addiction, which he struggled with for twenty years.

-At the age of 12, the boy from a respectable Jewish family first tried strong alcohol - he and his friends drank so much whiskey in a bar that he could barely stand on his feet, fell several times, and hit his head on the curb.
-But a few days later, he wanted to get drunk again and feel carefree and happy - Jason did not notice how he got into this harmful habit and became an alcoholic.
+At age 12, the boy from a respectable Jewish family first tried hard liquor - he and his friends drank so much whiskey in a bar that he could barely stand, fell several times, and hit his head on the curb.
+But a few days later, he wanted to get drunk again and feel carefree and happy - Jason didn't notice how he slipped into this harmful habit and became an alcoholic.

 I chased the sheer ecstatic joy I felt that night for another 20 years with increasingly dire consequences